 Your team has provided their input and you have your list of must-haves and nice-to-haves.
 You need to add your company’s goals to this list to draw a clean line between those two columns.
 Sure, having a particular feature is nice, but if it does not align with your goals, you shouldn’t really be making that extra investment.
-They key is to focus on what is important for your business.
+The key is to focus on what is important for your business.

 4. Consider Your Budget

 In an ideal world, you shouldn’t base your decision on the cost of the software.
-However, in the real world of business, you need to figure how much you are willing to pay for an online booking software.
+However, in the real world of business, you need to figure how much you are willing to pay for an online booking system.
 If you go with a standard option, you will need to factor in the cost of commissions and fees as that would affect your bottom line and profit margins.

 5. Is it Simple and Easy to Use?

 One of the first things you need to think about while looking for the right online booking system is simplicity.
 How easy is it to use?
 Will your customers find it user-friendly and easy to book their tour?
 Is it easy to integrate with the other systems you are using?
-Think about your CMS System!
+Think about your CMS system!